kw33ks/datasciencecoursera/README.md

 ### Repo Components

 #### "README.md"
-* (Current file) Cites sources and defines high-level methodologies and processes CodeBook.md -
+* (Current file) Identifies the components of the repo and how they are related

 #### "CodeBook.md"
-* Explains variables/columns, transformations applied to UCI's source data
+* Explains source location, variable/column definitions, transformations applied to UCI's source data, methodologies, assumptions, etc

 #### "run_analysis.R"
-* Script that downloads UCI data from its online source and transforms it to a tidy data set with variables outlined in CodeBook.md
+* Script that downloads UCI data from its online source and transforms it to a tidy data set (.tx) with variables outlined in CodeBook.md